apache/pekko/CONTRIBUTING.md

 1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/apache/incubator-pekko/issues) and [existing pull requests](https://github.com/apache/incubator-pekko/pulls) for existing work.
    - If there is no ticket yet, feel free to [create one](https://github.com/apache/incubator-pekko/issues/new/choose) to discuss the problem and the approach you want to take to solve it.
 1. [Fork the project](https://github.com/apache/incubator-pekko/fork) on GitHub.
 You'll need to create a feature-branch for your work on your fork, as this way you'll be able to submit a pull request against the mainline Pekko.
 1. Create a branch on your fork and work on the feature.
-For example: `git checkout -b custom-headers-akka-http`
+For example: `git checkout -b custom-headers-pekko-http`
    - Please make sure to follow the general quality guidelines (specified below) when developing your patch.
    - Please write additional tests covering your feature and adjust existing ones if needed before submitting your pull request.
 The `validatePullRequest` sbt task ([explained below](#the-validatepullrequest-task)) may come in handy to verify your changes are correct.
    - Use the `verifyCodeStyle` sbt task to ensure your code is properly formatted and includes the proper copyright headers.